Basement Mold Prevention NJ

 New Jersey basements are notorious hotspots for mold development.
 Often times, basements are damp with little to no air circulation, which provides the ideal environment for fungal activity.
 Once mold roots itself in your basement, it can rapidly spread and lead to a major contamination.
-That is why it is important for homeowners to take the time to learn about the warning signs of mold growth and implement preventative measures to avoid mold development all together.
+That is why it is important for homeowners to take the time to learn about the warning signs of mold growth and implement basement mold prevention measures to avoid mold development all together.

 Mold growth in your NJ basement can mean serious health problems and serious structural damage to your property.
 Certain species of mold have the potential to produce mycotoxins that are toxic to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Each person will react differently to mold exposure.
 Symptoms vary depending on the individual, the length of time of exposure, the species of mold and several other factors.